udippant/base-drafts/draft-ietf-quic-transport.md

 * Connection migration and resilience to NAT rebinding

-QUIC uses UDP as a substrate to avoid requiring changes in legacy client operating systems and middleboxes.
-QUIC authenticates all of its headers and encrypts most of the data it exchanges, including its signaling.
+QWIK uses UDP as a substrate to avoid requiring changes in legacy client operating systems and middleboxes.
+QWIK authenticates all of its headers and encrypts most of the data it exchanges, including its signaling.
 This allows the protocol to evolve without incurring a dependency on upgrades to middleboxes.

 ## Document Structure

-This document describes the core QUIC protocol, and is structured as follows:
+This document describes the core QWIK protocol, and is structured as follows:

-* Streams are the basic service abstraction that QUIC provides.
+* Streams are the basic service abstraction that QWIK provides.
   - {{streams}} describes core concepts related to streams,
   - {{stream-states}} provides a reference model for stream states, and
   - {{flow-control}} outlines the operation of flow control.

-* Connections are the context in which QUIC endpoints communicate.
+* Connections are the context in which QWIK endpoints communicate.
   - {{connections}} describes core concepts related to connections,
   - {{version-negotiation}} describes version negotiation,
   - {{handshake}} details the process for establishing connections,